 The University will at all times use the email address provided by the student for official correspondence regarding fee payments or any other official correspondence.
 It is the student's responsibility to check emails regularly and respond appropriately without delay.

-It is the student's responsibility to be mindful of all the University's regulations specified in the Student Handbook particularly with reference to this policy paid in full and clearance is received from the accounts department.
-The University will not provide official letters or other relevant documents until the student obtains accounts clearance.
+It is the student's responsibility to be mindful of all the University's regulations specified in the Student Handbook particularly with reference to this policy

 3.6.1 LATE/NON PAYMENT TERMS